cmmartti/react-image-scroller/readme.md

 You can also use the UMD build by including `dist/ImageScroller.js` in your page.
 If you use this, make sure you have already included a UMD React build.

-### Polyfills
+## Polyfills

-If you are targeting browsers that don't support [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver), you must include a polyfill, such as [w3c/IntersectionObserver/polyfill](https://github.com/w3c/IntersectionObserver/tree/master/polyfill).
+React Image Scroller uses the following browser features which are not yet available in all browsers.
+However, there are polyfills available that backfill the functionality:

+- **[IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver)** (required): Use [w3c/IntersectionObserver/polyfill](https://github.com/w3c/IntersectionObserver/tree/master/polyfill).
+Safari and Internet Explorer [do not support IntersectionObserver](https://caniuse.com/#feat=intersectionobserver).

-If you wish to support smooth scrolling for all browsers when navigating through the ImageScroller using the buttons or the keyboard, you must include a polyfill for smooth scrolling behaviour, such as [iamdustan/smoothscroll](https://github.com/iamdustan/smoothscroll).
+- **Smooth scrolling** (optional): If you wish to support smooth scrolling for all browsers when navigating through the image scroller, you must include a polyfill for smooth scrolling behaviour, such as [iamdustan/smoothscroll](https://github.com/iamdustan/smoothscroll).
+Internet Explorer, Edge, and Safari [do not support smooth scrolling](https://caniuse.com/#feat=css-scroll-behavior).

 ## Usage